major macro economic indicators

 - Normalisation of relations with the international community

-- Economic and financial situations damaged by the long period of hyperinflation
+- Economic and financial position damaged by long period of hyperinflation (2000 to 2009)

 - Precarious food and healthcare situation: majority of the population depends on international aid; one of the highest rates of AIDS infection in Africa and in the world